TheYorouzoya/TheYorouzoya/README.md

 # Hi 👋, I'm Ratnesh!

 I'm teaching myself software development through online resources... because computers are cool, I guess.
-I mean, really-- tens of thousands of transistors squeezed onto the width of a human hair, on a chip that can compute billions of instructions per second.
+I mean, really, tens of thousands of transistors squeezed onto the width of a human hair, on a chip that can compute billions of instructions per second.
 Amazing stuff!

 ⏱️ What I'm learning right now:
 - 🚀 Parallel Programming in Scala